This guide has been created to assist CCSSAs in the performance of audits. Any concerns or questions may be directed to info@cryptoconsortium.org.

 The CCSSA-PR must be copied on final submission of the audit to C4 in order for the certification to be issued.

 Prior to signing the audit agreement with the entity, the CCSSA must complete the Intent to Audit form found here: https://cryptoconsortium.org/intent-to-audit/.
 C4 will then email the CCSSA a list of randomly selected CCSSAs.
-The CCSSA must select from the Peer Reviewer Options List (PROL) to perform the peer review and contact them.
-The CCSSA is responsible for negotiating directly with the CCSSA-PR.
-The CCSSA-PR’s fee will be included in the CCSSA’s audit agreement with the entity.
+This list is randomized to prevent conflicts of interest & collusion.
+The CCSSA must select from the Peer Reviewer Options List (PROL) to perform the peer review.
+Contacting a CCSSA-PR, negotiating payment, and verifying that the Peer Reviewer’s certification will be valid for the duration of the audit is the CCSSAs responsibility.

 In the case of sufficient evidence a CCSSA-PR has a material conflict of interest or another reason to not perform the review, the CCSSA must contact another CCSSA-PR on the PROL.